aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 ## 1. Analyze queries using MySQL's EXPLAIN

-In this section, we are going to use the slow queries we captured in the previous sections and use them to investigate with the help of *EXPLAIN* and *PROFILE*.
-So far we have *3 slow_query_log* files and for the purpose of the lab, let’s use *slow_query_log3*. *You may also use *slow_query_log1* or *slow_query_log2* but you need to identify the *unique* queries across the logs*.
-Once identified, the slow query log file should contain the below queries.
+In this section, you will learn how to investigate the slow queries (captured in the previous sections) with the help of *EXPLAIN* and *PROFILE*.
+So far you should have *3 slow_query_log* files and for the purpose of the lab, please use *slow_query_log3*. *You may also use *slow_query_log1* or *slow_query_log2* but you need to identify the *unique* queries across the logs*.
+Regardless once identified, the slow query log file should contain the below queries.

-For the purpose of the lab, lets call this as *slow_query_final.log*
+For the purpose of the lab, call this as *slow_query_final.log*.

 ```sql
 [Q1] UPDATE mylab.weather SET max_temp = 31 where id='USC00103882' ;